 It’s very hot in Bali and I usually find it easiest to put my hair in two plaits.
 It’s easy to put a hat on top and my hair stays out of my face and frizz-free.
 I pack my hairbrush, a few little hair bands, bobby pins plus one or two big hair ties so I can pop my hair up in a ponytail or bun.
 If you like your hair to be slick, throw in some gel or hairspray as you will find it frizzes up with all the humidity.
 If you’re swimming a lot, you might like to pack something to put moisture back in your hair, like a treatment or leave-in conditioner.

 Be sure to pack sunscreen from home as it’s quite expensive in Bali if you forget it.
 When you go out for the day, be sure to slather it on to protect against the harsh sun or you will get sunburnt (it happened to me at a resort and it was the worst!)
-We use good quality, high SPF, water-resistant sunscreen on our arms, shoulders and the rest of our bodies.
-I use a dedicated, SPF50 sunscreen for my face that is non-greasy and water-resistant.
-Find Sunscreen here.
+I don’t leave the hotel without putting this on my face and this on my body.

 Something for bug bites